gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Fig. 1 - Cohesin resolves sister chromatids in G2 phase.

-### (d)
+### (d, e)

-Analysis of the amount of sister chromatid separation in prometaphase HeLa Kyoto cells, in wild type, SMC4 depleted, or NIPBL depleted backgrounds, when either one or two-sister chromatids are labelled with the nucleotide analogue F-ara-EdU.
+(d) Analysis of the amount of sister chromatid separation in prometaphase HeLa Kyoto cells, in wild type, SMC4 depleted, or NIPBL depleted backgrounds, when either one or two-sister chromatids are labelled with the nucleotide analogue F-ara-EdU.

-The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
-The output is the mean SCC per cell.
-The notebooks can be found here: [notebook]().

-### (e)
-Analysis of the amount of sister chromatid separation in HeLa Kyoto cells synchronised to G2 phase by RO-3306, in wild type, SMC4 depleted, or NIPBL depleted backgrounds, when either one or two-sister chromatids are labelled with the nucleotide analogue F-ara-EdU.
+(e) Analysis of the amount of sister chromatid separation in HeLa Kyoto cells synchronised to G2 phase by RO-3306, in wild type, SMC4 depleted, or NIPBL depleted backgrounds, when either one or two-sister chromatids are labelled with the nucleotide analogue F-ara-EdU.

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell. .
 The notebooks can be found here: [notebook]().